Illustration by Matt Peet

 The answer, according to Edwige Robinson, is to be flexible, adaptable and human.

 “The Coronavirus pandemic is putting all of us in uncharted territory.
-Rest assured that this tunnel won’t be our resting place; it’s a passageway designed to go through,” says Robinson, the VP of Mobile Engineering Services at Comcast NBC Universal.
+Rest assured that this tunnel won’t be our resting place; it’s a passageway designed to go through,” says Robinson, the Senior VP of network engineering and operations at T-Mobile.
 “People are looking to us to give them guidance.
 We’re going through this tunnel together.
 Yes, it’s dark, but we have to continue to walk.
 We’re going to get through it together ”

 Before the global crisis hit, Robinson had been at the inception of emerging technologies such as WiMAX.
 She has managed major developments and launches with both co-located and internationally distributed teams.
 Robinson found that the act of leading through critical times such as launching major initiatives, and proactively honing leadership skills has helped her navigate the crisis thus far.